 "We all had a great time.
 The King and Queen's last name was so hard for everyone to say that everyone had their own way of saying it.
 By Act three we were laughing so hard anytime someone mentioned Laoghaire.

 It was clean that was nice to see.
 We had a lot of fun.
 Thanks for writing this Irish Mystery.

-Here is France’s photo of her husband Tad playing King Desmond Laoghaire at her “The Luck Of The Irish” party:
+See photo No2. above for France's photo of her husband Tad playing King Desmond Laoghaire at her "The Luck Of The Irish" party.

 Tad Mitchell sent in this feedback about "The Luck Of The Irish" party: